puriketu99/porky/README.md

 'name' is the name of the test. 'func' is the name of the function.

-Registring test has been done→has been completed.
+Registring test has been completed.

 ##Run tests